Lache

 The Lache (/leɪtʃ/ LAYTCH; sometimes simply Lache) is a housing estate in the city of Chester, in Cheshire, United Kingdom, with a population of around 10,000.
 It is located approximately 2 mi southwest of the ancient city, with good local transport links en route to Saltney.
 The main streets are Cliveden Road, which runs through the centre of the estate, and Sycamore Drive.
 The area runs almost continuously into Westminster Park and Saltney.

 Etymology

 The etymology of the word Lache likely derives from the Old English word 'loecc, from an earlier word 'lacu' and meaning water.
 It therefore suggests The Lache was originally situated nearby to a body of water.
 There is another place in Cheshire called Shocklach which has a similar etymology.

 Facilities

 The Lache has two churches: St Mark's (Church of England) on St. Marks Road, and St. Clare's (Roman Catholic) on Downsfield Road.
-There are a number of shops including a butcher, an off-licence, a hairdresser, a bakery, a takeaway, a grocer and a newsagent.
+There are a number of shops including an off-licence, a hairdresser, a bakery, a food bank and a newsagent.
 There are two schools: Lache Primary School and St Clare's Catholic Primary, with a sports facility in between the two schools.
 There are also several playgroups, a local branch library, a large community centre and hall, and a youth club.

 A new railway station has been proposed for The Lache.